Wmomood/h-helix/README.md

 ## Configure sudoedit to use Helix

 When root access is needed, `sudoedit` will be used to open the file.
-If you want use Helix for sudoedit, you can try adding the following line to your shell configuration file (e.g., .bashrc, .zshrc, etc.):
+If you want use Helix for sudoedit, you can try adding the following line to your shell configuration file (e.g. .bashrc, .zshrc, etc.):
 ```bash
 export EDITOR="helix" # (or hx)
 export SUDO_EDITOR="helix" # (or hx)